-Map the outcomes in your existing program to the proposed outcomes in this framework.
+Assess the maturity of digital health across your programs by mapping the outcomes in your existing program to the proposed outcomes in this framework

 Think about small changes to your current program to address any gaps and identify ways to weave learning in digital health into your program i.e. how does your current curricula relate to the digital health outcomes in this framework - core purpose, EPAs, domains, teaching and learning, assessment and measurement of impact.